-- If a mistake (wrong choice, stray mark, hesitant mark) is made in a contest that you did not intend to vote, make a written note in the contest area to clarify your voting intent and/or request a replacement ballot from staff. - 5.
-Write-In votes: - A list of certified write-in candidate names will be provided by staff. - Uncertified candidates are counted as an undervote if no other choice is marked. - A write-in vote will be counted if you: - ✓ Completely fill in the oval provided to the right of the words "Write-in" - ✓ Write at least the last name of the certified candidate. - ✓ Do not vote for more than the maximum number of allowed choices. - 6.
+- If a mistake (wrong choice, stray mark, hesitant mark) is made in a contest that you did not intend to vote, make a written note in the contest area to clarify your voting intent and/or request a replacement ballot from staff. - 4.
 Overvotes on ICX: - Test ballots are used for the electronic portion of voting, which does not allow for overvotes.
-Paper test ballot overvoted contests will be left blank on the ICX and reflect as blank contest on the printed ballot. - 7.
+Paper test ballot overvoted contests will be left blank on the ICX and reflect as blank contest on the printed ballot. - 5.
 When finished marking your paper ballots, verify the ballots are in sequential order (1-25 or 1-10 on top right corner) and alert staff that you are ready to create your tally.